michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/figure9_pred_attr3.png)

 Figure 7 shows the exposures on each factor.
-We can observe that the exposures' values are very similar for two months, and we expect the index's return has stable correlation the selected factors.
+We can observe that the exposures' values are very similar for two months which is expected because the factors' correlation should be stable with S&P 500 Index's return.
 From Figure 9, we can see that the contribution from PSAVERT and VIX_Log_Return_6M changed the most from 2023-12-31 to 2024-01-31.
 This can be further attributed to the fact that PSAVERT factor value decreases and VIX_LOG_Return_6M value increases during the same period.
-Summing all the factors contribution together for each month, we will get the predicted value of 0.007317 for 2023-12-31 and 0.005797 for 2024-01-31.
+Summing all the factors contribution together for each month, we will get the predicted values of 0.007317 abd 0.005797 for 2023-12-31 and 2024-01-31 respectively.